SedatTurkoglu16/MERN-Crud-App/README.md

 A simple CRUD application that allows creating new data in the database, reading data from the database, deleting and updating data.

-Technologies Used
+## Technologies Used

-Frontend
+### Frontend

-React js
+- React.js
-React Hooks
+- React Hooks
-react-router-dom
+- React-router-dom
-axios
+- Axios
-Tailwind Css
+- Tailwind Css

-Backend
+### Backend

-Node js
+- React.js
-Express js
+- React Hooks
-Mongoose
+- React-router-dom
-dotenv
+- Axios
-cors
+- Tailwind Css

-Database
+### Database

-MongoDB - It provides a free cloud service to store MongoDB collections.
+- MongoDb